-Mid Michigan Community College Educational Talent Search
+Mid Michigan College Educational Talent Search

-MMCC has received a federal grant to provide services to 6-12 grade students from public schools within the Clare-Gladwin RESD and Coleman Community Schools who are low income and/or potential first generation college students.
+Mid has received a federal grant to provide services to 6-12 grade students from public schools within the Clare-Gladwin RESD and Coleman Community Schools who are low income and/or potential first generation college students.
 There are limited spots open for all students.
 The goal is to make sure these students are prepared for postsecondary education.

-The Mid Michigan Community College Title III Project aims at empowering students to succeed by improving Student and Academic Support Services.
+The Mid Michigan College Title III Project aims at empowering students to succeed by improving Student and Academic Support Services.
 The project is designed to enhance student advising, developmental math, and career advising while also improving financial aid literacy, and encouraging the use of educational development plans.
-To enable this transformation, the Title III project focuses on: improving and enhancing current Student Services programs, providing professional development activities for staff, implementing the recommendations made by Noel-Levitz retention experts, introducing new programs designed to assist students achieve their goals, and strengthening/integrating/deploying the technology that will connect all MMCC programs and services.
+To enable this transformation, the Title III project focuses on: improving and enhancing current Student Services programs, providing professional development activities for staff, implementing the recommendations made by Noel-Levitz retention experts, introducing new programs designed to assist students achieve their goals, and strengthening/integrating/deploying the technology that will connect all Mid programs and services.

 The National Science Foundation Grant (NSF)